 In late 2009, Judge Griesbach ruled, in Appleton Papers v.
 George A. Whiting Paper, that parties who were significantly more “blameworthy” than others were not entitled to contribution from the less blameworthy parties.
 Last week, Judge Griesbach ruled on the cross-contribution motions from the defendants.

 Vapor intrusion is the issue de jour at federal and state Superfund sites.
 On the federal side, EPA announced in January that it was considering adding vapor intrusion criteria to its calculation of hazard ranking scores.
 Frankly, as a concept, it’s hard to dispute.
 In fact, aside from when actual public water supplies are contaminated, indoor air is probably about the only risk associated with Superfund sites that we should care about.
 Every analysis EPA has ever done has shown that risks associated with Superfund sites are otherwise overestimated and it is not a cost-effective place to be putting environmental protection dollars.
-The question… More
+The question of course is how to go about regulating indoor air.… More

 A Man’s Home (Or Mall Or Other Business) May Be His Castle — But He Still Has to Provide Access When Contamination Is At Issue